Intracorneal Ring Segments

 The vacuum is released, and the vacuum-centering guide is removed.

-Ring segments are inserted through the radial incisions using special forceps and are positioned using a Sinskey hook nasally and temporally, such that the superior ends are approximately 3 mm apart.
-See the images below.
+Ring segments are inserted through the radial incisions using special forceps and positioned using a Sinskey hook nasally and temporally so the superior ends are approximately 3 mm apart.

 View Image